 Regardless of whether you celebrate back home, it will be darn near impossible to come to Ireland in March and not cross paths with the country’s largest and most spectacular holiday – St Patrick’s Day on March 17th.

 Regardless of what the weather has in store, you can bet that droves of people will be occupying bars, pubs, and nightclubs left, right, and center, and you’re in for an absolutely unforgettable experience (especially in the country that invented Guinness).

 Don’t let a bit of wet or cold weather stop you from partaking in the festivities because the famous Irish Festival – St Paddy’s Day in Ireland is something many people wish they could experience.

 Weather in Ireland in April

-Dublin has a yearly festival in April that further cements its history as a place of literary enlightenment: the One City One Book festival encourages readers to devour at least one novel during this month that relates to Dublin itself.
-You’re likely to learn a lot about national authors both past and present, and even some of Ireland’s fascinating history.
+Dublin has a yearly festival in April that further cements its history as a place of literary enlightenment: the One City One Book festival encourages readers to devour at least one novel that relates to Dublin itself during this month.
+You’re likely to learn a lot about past and present national authors and even some of Ireland’s fascinating history.

 Weather in Ireland in May

-Spring will reach its peak during this month.
+Spring will reach its peak during this month, and surprisingly this is a best time to visit Ireland.
 There will still be rain, but typically less than 20 days of the month.
 Cloudy and overcast skies will often remain, but there will still be the highest amount of sunshine hours so far in the year.
 Note that the evenings still hit much lower temperatures, so if you are out and about at night, you’ll want to keep your coat handy.